ScaledMarkets/SafeHarbor/README.md

 	a container image security scanning platform.
 It leverages multiple image scanners to enable one to compose a security scanning task with a choice of scanners, maintains scan history, and provides traceability between images and scan results.
 	Provides a REST service consisting of 78 REST functions.
-Written it Go.
+Written in Go.
 	It is being refactored into two microservices: one for the user/team/org and access control list functionality, and one for the container scanning services.
 	Uses the [redis](https://redis.io/) no-sql database.